Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Hardness

 \section{Hardness}

 In this section, we present two computational problems along with their corresponding hardness results.
-In In Section~\ref{sub:hardness_results}, we outline the corresponding hardness results.
-Appendix~\ref{sec:graph_tree_problems}, we introduce the undirected graph connectivity problem and the tree isomorphism problem.
+In Section~\ref{sub:undirected_graph_connectivity}, we introduce the undirected graph connectivity problem.
+In Section~\ref{sub:isomorphism}, we introduce the tree isomorphism problem.
+In Section~\ref{sub:hardness_results}, we outline the corresponding hardness results.